Due to the high volume of calls, we're experiencing a higher-than-usual backlog.

 We appreciate your patience.
 In the meantime, please refer to our Resource Directory, Special Education Legal Library, or Insurance Portal as needed on our website while you're waiting

-Please Become a Member or login to watch the video.
+Please Become a Member or log in to watch the videos

 When a person has a combination of two or more diagnoses or disabilities, they are considered to have co-occurring conditions.
 Autistic individuals often meet criteria for at least one additional psychiatric disorder.
 The National Institute of Health reports that ninety-one percent of children and thirty-one percent of adults were also diagnosed with one or more co-occurring diagnoses using the Mini International Neuropsychiatric Interview (MINI).